VisualComposer/builder/readme.txt

 = 1.7 =
 *Release Date - 2017-10-24*

-* New: Shape design update in divider
+* New: Shape design update in a divider
 * New: Shape divider bottom option for row
 * New: Post update mechanism for element updates
 * Update: Shape divider scale mechanism
-* Update: Shape divider sections in element window
+* Update: Shape divider sections in the element window
 * Update: CSS loading on Frontend editor
 * Fix: New attributes added to existing elements